 International differences in how inequality is perceived can be expected to affect the link between public expenditures and inequality.
-The standard "political economy" model of the median voter skips a number of crucial steps.
-In a standard "median voter" model, there is nothing very complicated about the line of connection between relative income and voting behavior: votes are assumed to be directly transformed into policy outcomes.
+The standard 'political economy' model of the median voter skips a number of crucial steps.
+In a standard 'median voter' model, there is nothing complicated about the line of connection between relative income and voting behavior.
+Votes are assumed to be directly transformed into policy outcomes.
 Individuals are presumed to directly perceive their self interest and to get results when the median voter opts for a specific policy.

-However, we do not think this is how the world works.
-We believe it is more realistic to recognize that citizens do not necessarily get what the majority wants.
+However, we believe it is more realistic to recognize that citizens do not necessarily get what the majority wants.
 Political systems differ considerably-for example, in the constraints they place on campaign financing or in the ease with which new parties that represent a particular point of view can be formed.
-Greater inequality does increase the number of relatively poor but it also gives some citizens the incentive and the resources to lobby and make donations to the candidates who will protect and augment their wealth.
-These citizens may also hold considerable influence on policy makers through greater access and connections, associations with interest groups and greater coordination between lobbyists, individuals and political action groups (see Ansolabehere et al.

-2003; Bartels 2002; American Political Science Association 2004).
+Greater inequality does increase the number of relatively poor but it also gives some citizens incentives and resources to lobby and make donations to the candidates who will protect and augment their wealth.
+These citizens may also hold considerable influence on policy makers through greater access and connections, associations with interest groups and greater coordination between lobbyists, individuals and political action groups (Ansolabehere et al., 2003; Bartels 2002; APSA, 2004).

-While less affluent citizens may want to make demands of the political system, whether or not they vote likely depends on their sense of individual political efficacy.
+While less affluent citizens may want to make demands of the political system, whether or not they vote depends on their sense of individual political efficacy.
 In some jurisdictions it will be individually rational (given that each person can observe the impact of campaign donations on the process) for the less affluent to conclude that the effort of voting is pointless (and it is observable that voter turnout has declined precipitously in many affluent nations).
 Discontent with the available political options can only be expressed by voting for new entrants, if party entry is feasible.
-However, if entry is not feasible the absence of a party to represent a point of view (e.g., the absence of a Labor party or a Socialist party) is likely to produce abstention by its potential voters.
+However, if entry is not feasible, the absence of a party to represent a point of view (for example, the absence of a Labor party or a Socialist party) is likely to produce abstention by its potential voters.
 The bottom line is that political and social institutions, such as collective bargaining arrangements and unionization, are likely to play an intervening role in determining the relationship between inequality and public spending.

-Although statistical data can reveal whether, in an objective sense, income inequality is increasing, the political attitudes and behavior of individuals actually depend on the subjective awareness which individuals have of income inequality, and on the subjective evaluation of this perceived degree of inequality relative to an individual's own norms of "fair" income differentials.
-A fascinating series of questions in the ISSP of 1987, 1997, and 1999 asked respondents a series of questions regarding their perceptions and beliefs of inequality (see our unpublished paper for a more thorough exploration of this data (Osberg et al. 2004)).
+Although statistical data can reveal whether, in an objective sense, income inequality is increasing, the political attitudes and behavior of individuals actually depend on the subjective awareness that individuals have of income inequality.
+These attitudes also depend on the subjective evaluation of this perceived degree of inequality relative to an individual's own norms of 'fair' income differentials.
+A fascinating series of questions in the ISSP of 1987, 1997 and 1999 asked respondents a series of questions regarding their perceptions and beliefs of inequality (see our unpublished paper for a more thorough exploration of this data (Osberg et al., 2004)).